iamslash/TIL/git/README.md

 # stash@{1}: WIP on master: c264051 Revert "added file_size"
 # stash@{2}: WIP on master: 21d80a5 added number to log

-# 이제 stash 를 working directory 에 적용해 보자.
+# let's apply stash without index.
 $ git stash apply
 # On branch master
 # Changes not staged for commit: